 You’ll also need emergency shelter, which could be a hammock, tent, tarp, bivy, or reflective blanket.

 Electronics – it’s common sense that you only pack gadgets you will need to navigate, document your trip, and live in the wild.
 Leave your laptop or tablet at home unless it’s highly essential.
-Get a hold of a multifunction watch, cellphone with a long-lasting battery and waterproof case, portable camera, personal locator beacon, and if possible, a satellite messenger for when you get lost somewhere.
+Get a hold of a multifunction watch, cellphone with a long-lasting battery and waterproof case, a tough camera that’s waterproof, personal locator beacon, and if possible, a satellite messenger for when you get lost somewhere.

 Other Recommended Items – if you’ve managed to pack all these basic items without exceeding the base weight of 15lbs, then feel free to pack some more.
 Bring whatever it is that you find essential, but only for your comfort and safety.
 Toss in there a small book or journal for the tedious commute or quiet nights.